liuheng0111/RMAC_revisited/README.md

     }

 ## Evaluated Result
-In matlab, run 'wm_test_spoc'
+In matlab, run 'wm_test_spoc'.
-mAP, after re-ranking and QE = 0.818
+Then the mAP after re-ranking and QE is 0.818